vladimirfomene/MovieReviewBoard/outline.md

 # Vue.js, Spring Boot, Kotlin, and GraphQL: Building Modern Apps - Part 1

-**TL:DR:** Quick word on what they will be building?
-How the content is divided and what they will learn.
+**TL:DR:** Quick word on what you will be building?
+How the content is divided and what you will learn.

 ## Prerequisites
 * JDK 8 or above